 NDTV: And I must say what I am also impressed by here is the music.
 It is all my generation.
 You have got a good choice of music.
-Even your parents have, you must have been a good child.
+Even your parents have, you're well brought up.

 Peter Barrett: Yeah, it switches back and forth.
-But you know there is multi generations here, there is a mix of old masters and young geniuses, so we are trying to teach the young geniuses the correct music so .....
+But you know there are multi generations here, there is a mix of old masters and young geniuses, so we are trying to teach the young geniuses the correct music so...

 NDTV: And you, this is also a place where people can meet.
-I noticed there is a couple of tables where you can actually use them as a whiteboard.
+I noticed there are a couple of tables where you can actually use them as a whiteboard.